 Children are always welcome at our services.
 The service is broadcast into our Parlor, if you find your child needs a little more wiggle room than the Sanctuary provides.

-During the churhc year, we also offer nursery care for babies and toddlers during the service, and our outstanding Religious Education (RE) program for preschool through high-school aged children.
+During the church year, we also offer nursery care for babies and toddlers during the service, and our outstanding Religious Education (RE) program for preschool through high-school aged children.
 (These programs are not available over the summer).

 Welcome to our Community!